 capable of being shared with all Market Participants without any restrictions.

-The CSS Operation Data is categorised as follows:
+The Switching Operation Data is categorised as follows:

-Electricity Market Role – means one of: an Electricity Supplier; a Meter Equipment Manager; a Data Aggregator; a Data Collector; a Meter Asset Provider; or a Distribution Network Operator.
-For each Electricity Market Role Data Item, the BSCCo shall be the Data Master.
+Electricity Market Role – in the context of Switching, an Electricity Market Role shall be limited to those roles defined in the Data Specification, comprising of an Electricity Supplier; a Metering Equipment Manager; a Data Aggregator; a Data Collector; a Meter Asset Provider; or a Distribution Network Operator.
+The Code Manager shall be Authorised Provider of this data to the CSS.

-Gas Market Role – means one of: a Gas Supplier; a Shipper; a Meter Equipment Manager; a Meter Asset Provider, or a Gas Transporter .
-For each Gas Market Role Data Item, the CDSP shall be the Data Master.
+Gas Market Role –In the context of Switching, a Gas Market Role shall be limited to those roles defined in the Data Specification, comprising of a Gas Supplier; a Shipper; a Metering Equipment Manager; a Meter Asset Provider, or a Gas Transporter .
+The Code Manager shall be Authorised Provider of this data to the CSS.

-Electricity Market Participant Identifier - means the unique identifier by which each electricity Market Participant is identified.
-For each electricity Market Participant Identifier Data Item, the BSCCo shall be the Data Master.
+Electricity Market Participant Identifier - means the identifier by which each electricity Market Participant is identified.
+For each electricity Market Participant Identifier, the BSCCo shall be the Data Master and the Code Manager the Authorised Provider of the data to the CSS.

-Gas Market Participant Identifier - means the unique identifier by which each gas Market Participant is identified.
-For each gas Market Participant Identifier Data Item, the CDSP shall be the Data Master.
+Gas Market Participant Identifier - means the identifier by which each gas Market Participant is identified.
+For each gas Market Participant Identifier, the CDSP shall be the Data Master and the Code Manager the Authorised Provider of the data to the CSS.

 Market Participant Role – means the unique combination of a Market Participant Identifier and a Market Role.

 Energy Company – is the legal entity registered with Companies House (or another authority if incorporated outside of the UK) which holds the licence, accreditation, or qualification required in order to perform a Market Role.
-For each Energy Company Data Item, the Code Manager shall be the Data Master.
-Where an Energy Company is are not a Party, the Code Manager shall create the relevant Energy Company based on Market Participant Role data provided by the BSCCo and CDSP.
+The Code Manager shall be the Data Master for each Energy Company Data Item.
+Where an Energy Company is not a Party, the Code Manager shall create the relevant Energy Company based on Market Participant Role data provided by the BSCCo and CDSP.
 It is possible for a Market Participant Role to change association from one Energy Company to another, where permissible under the BSC or UNC, as applicable.
 For each Energy Company and electricity Market Participant Role association, the BSCCo shall be the Data Master; for each Energy Company and gas Market Participant Role association, the CDSP shall be the Data Master.
+The Code Manager shall be the Authorised Provider of Energy Company data to the CSS.

-Energy Company OFAF Group – Energy Companies may form an Energy Company OFAF Group as determined by the rules set out in Paragraph 4.7 The Code Manager is the Data Master for each Energy Company OFAF Group Data Item and the association of one or more Energy Companies to an Energy Company OFAF Group.
+Energy Company One Fail All Fail (OFAF) Group – Energy Companies may form an Energy Company OFAF Group as determined by the rules set out in Paragraph 4.6.The Code Manager is the Data Master for each Energy Company OFAF Group Data Item and the association of one or more Energy Companies to an Energy Company OFAF Group.

-Energy Company Corporate Group – the Code Manager shall create and associate an Energy Company Corporate Group for the Parties which are Affiliates of one another and hold a Gas Supply Licence, an Electricity Supply Licence, a Gas Transporter Licence and / or an Electricity Distribution Licence.

-Registration Service Request Permission – identifies whether Registration Service Requests shall be accepted by the CSS Provider for a Market Participant Role.
+Registration Service Request Permission – identifies whether a Registration Service Request shall be accepted by the CSS Provider for a Market Participant Role.
 The Code Manager is the Data Master for this Data Item.
 The Code Manager shall apply the Registration Service Request Permission to accept if;

-the Energy Company associated with the Market Participant Role is Qualified as required by this Code; and
+the Energy Supplier associated with the Market Participant Role is Qualified as required by this Code; and

 a Market Sanction has not been applied.
-A Market Sanction can be required in accordance with an instruction from the Authority, this Code, the BSC or in accordance with the DCUSA.
+A Market Sanction can be applied in accordance with an instruction from the Authority, this Code, the BSC or in accordance with the DCUSA.

 Green Deal Qualified – identifies an Energy Supplier Market Participant Role which is permitted to submit a Registration Service Request for an RMP which has an associated Green Deal Plan.
 The Code Manager is the Data Master for Green Deal Qualified Data Items.